newtonsystems/docker-python-grpc-service-base/README.md

-# A Docker Base Image for a python gRPC microservice
+# A docker base image for a python gRPC microservice

 - gRPC support for python
 - Python development tools including pip